 Category Section/Field Description Manual Review Options What should happen if inventory items are not reviewed by policy?
 Determine what action should be triggered for those inventory items that are not affected by policy (and therefore have a Not Reviewed status) during the publication of inventory either as part of a scan or manually by a user: do nothing-Simply show the status of the inventory item as Not Reviewed on the Project Inventory tab. send an email notification to the project contact-Automatically send an email to the Project Contact, stating the need for a manual review of the item.
 The value for Select the minimum priority (described in the next table entry) affects this option. automatically create a manual review task-Automatically create a manual review task assigned to the default security or legal contact, and send an email, notifying the contact about the assigned task.
 (Information about managing such a task to track the progress of a manual review is found in Creating Inventory from the Project Inventory Tab in the "Using Code Insight" chapter.)
 The value for Select the minimum priority (described in the next table entry) affects this option.
-Select the minimum priority to perform the action selected a manual review task assigned to the default security or legal contact, and send an email, notifying the contact about the assigned task.
-(Information about managing such a task to track the progress of a manual review is found in Creating Inventory from the Project Inventory Tab in the "Using Code Insight" chapter.)
-The value for Select the minimum priority (described in the next table entry) affects this option.
-(Enabled when an option other than do nothing is selected for the previous field.)
-Select the minimum inventory priority (P1, P2, P3, or P4) to which the value for the previous field applies.
-For example, if the previous field is set to send an email notification to the project contact and minimum priority is set to P3, then the email notification will be sent for only those non-reviewed inventory items with a P1, P2, or P3 priority.
-No email notification will be sent for P4 above the project contact and minimum priority is set to P3, then the email notification will be sent for only those non-reviewed inventory items Note - This option has no effect on the do nothing value.
+Select the minimum priority to perform the action selected above (Enabled when an option other than do nothing is selected for the previous field.)
+Select the minimum inventory priority (P1 , P2 , P3 , or P4) to which the value for the previous field applies.
+For example, if the previous field is set to send an email notification to the project contact and minimum priority is set to P3 , then the email notification will be sent for only those non-reviewed inventory items with a P1, P2, or P3 priority.
+No email notification will be sent for P4 inventory items.
+Note - This option has no effect on the do nothing value.